min2ha/ukwa-site/content/target/71870/index.en.md

   "subject": "Brexit"
 }

-# Express: 'They should be GRATEFUL!'
-Brexiteer MP warns EU will pay HEAVY price if they reject deal

 EUROSCEPTIC MP Crispin Blunt demanded the European Union “be immensely grateful” for Prime Minister Theresa May’s proposed Chequers deal after the EU’s Michel Barnier labelled the plans as "impractical”.